lukasdiebold/AML-Summary/README.md

 ## Contributing

 Feedback and corrections are welcome.
 If you spot mistakes, unclear passages, or missing intuition, please open an issue or reach out with suggestions.
+If you want to contribute, create an issue so everyone knows what you're working on.
+Pick a TODO from below or just pick you favorite chapter and improve it.

 ## TODO

-- Verify technical correctness of all chapters.
-- Fill in missing explanations, proofs, and examples.
-- Add citations and sources for figures where applicable.
+- [ ] Write chapter 10 Neural Networks.
+- [ ] Write chapter 11 Transformers.
+- [ ] Write chapter 12 Graph Neural Networks.
+- [ ] Write chapter 14 Reinforcement Learning.